jasonyueyang/mac-dev-setup/README.md

 Preferences > Settings-User: Add "vintage_start_in_command_mode": true
 ```

-In addition, I also install iTunes, OneNote, OneDrive, Outlook, Word, PowerPoint, Excel, and Skype for Business.
+In addition, I also install these applications:
+- iTunes
+- OneNote
+- OneDrive
+- Remote Desktop for Mac
+- Office for Mac (Outlook, Word, PowerPoint, Excel)
+- Lync for Mac